George Shillibeer: Biography

 Shillibeer was born in St Marylebone, London the son of Abraham and Elizabeth Shillibeer.
-Christened in St Marys Church, Marylebone on 22 October 1797, Shillibeer worked for the coach company Hatchetts in Long Acre, the coach-building district of the capital.
+Christened in St Mary's Church, Marylebone on 22 October 1797, Shillibeer worked for the coach company Hatchetts in Long Acre, the coach-building district of the capital.
 In the 1820s he was offered work in Paris, France, where he was commissioned to build some unusually large horse-drawn coaches of "novel design".
 The aim was to design a coach capable of transporting a whole group of people, perhaps two dozen, at a time.

 Shillibeer's design worked, and was very stable.
 It was introduced into the streets of Paris in 1827.
 Shortly afterwards, Shillibeer was commissioned to build another by the Newington Academy for Girls, a Quaker school in Stoke Newington near London; this had a total of twenty-five seats, and entered history as the first school bus.
 In 1827 Joseph Pease, a railway pioneer and later the first Quaker MP, wrote in verse about the school bus: